orenelbaum/babel-plugin-reactivars-solid/docs/guide.md

 Both of those features might be a little bit confusing, but they give us a relatively concise and clean way of passing reactive variables around.

-Another thing to note about object expressions, is that the value we are assigning to the can be a reactive property itself, instead of a reactive variable.
+Another thing to note about object expressions, is that the value we are assigning to a reactive variable can be a reactive property, instead of another reactive variable.
 This is easier to show than to explain:

 ```js